Criticality of a Stochastic Dense Associative Memory Model with Exponential Interaction Function: Numerical Simulations and Results

-The results of DFA analysis are shown in Figs. \ref{fig:DFA_different_N} and \ref{fig:H_vs_phases}, which highlight the presence of a critical transition marked by the strong discontinuity in the power-law scaling $H$.
-The discontinuity points were found to weakly depend on $N$ and to occur at the same critical values $p^c$ of the average overlap ${\overline Q}$, thus varying over the same critical region $p \sim 0.23-0.3$, .
+The results of DFA analysis are shown in Figs. \ref{fig:DFA_different_N} and \ref{fig:H_vs_phases}, which highlight the presence of a critical region marked by the strong discontinuity in the scaling exponent $H$.
+The discontinuity points were found to depend on $K$ and start at the same critical onset values $p^c$ of the average overlap ${\overline Q}$.
+Specifically, the critical onset $p^c$ varies with the number of stored patterns $K$: it spans $p^c \simeq 0.0001$–$0.427$ for the Rademacher-based SHN model, $p^c \simeq 0.353$–$0.38$ for the Rademacher-based SEDAM model, and $p^c \sim 0.227$–$0.293$ for the MNIST-based SEDAM model.

-In more detail, Fig. \ref{fig:DFA_different_N} displays and compares the DFA curves across the sub-critical (low noise), critical (critical noise level $p^c$) and super-critical phases (high noise), for representative networks with $N = 10$ and $N = 1000$.
-A net change in the power index $H$ of the DFA function ($G(t) \sim t^H$) can be appreciated by comparing left and right panels with the central panel, which displays DFA in the critical phase.
+Fig. \ref{fig:DFA_different_N} displays and compares the DFA curves across the sub-critical, critical and super-critical phases for all models studied and for representative values of $K$.
+A net change in the power index $H$ of the DFA function ($G(t) \sim t^H$) is evident when comparing the blue curves (obtained at criticality) with the red (sub-critical) and green (super-critical) curves.
+Further, a crossover between short-time and long-time scaling exponents $H$ always emerges in the critical region.
+In some cases, this crossover also occurs in the super-critical phase—particularly at low values of $K$—but the long-range exponent is significantly smaller than the critical one, consistently taking the value $H \sim 0.5$ (see Fig. \ref{fig:H_vs_phases}).